ayushtues/diffusion_from_scratch/README.md

 ## Samples

-Currently the model is making the noise increase and explode, need to figure out how to stabilize it
+Currently the model is able to produce some digits till T = 300 or something, after that it explodes